 The results showed that age did not have a significant relationship with supervisors' knowledge and collaboration communication skills.
-This result is different from the results of research (Wijaya et al., 2022) with the results of supervisor age having a significant relationship with knowledge and collaboration communication skills, where older supervisors tend to have more experience in communicating and collaborating with teams and are better able manage conflict and build relationships.
+This result is different from the results of research (Wijaya et al., 2022) with the results of supervisor age having a significant relationship knowledge collaboration with and communication skills, where older supervisors tend to have more experience in communicating and collaborating with teams and are better able conflict and build to manage strong relationships.